FFSVC/FFSVC2022_Baseline_System/README.md

 Please visit https://github.io/ffsvc.io for more information about the challege.

-# System introduction
+# 1. System introduction

-The system adopts the online data augmentation method.
-Please prepare the MUSAN and RIR_NOISES dataset and modify the path of './data/musan' and './data/rir_noise/' files as your saved path.
+The system adopts the online data augmentation method for model training.
+Please prepare the <a href="https://www.openslr.org/17/">MUSAN </a> and <a href="https://www.openslr.org/17/">RIR_NOISES </a>  dataset and modify the path of './data/musan' and './data/rir_noise/' files as your saved path.
+The acoustic feature depends on the torchaudio package, please make sure your torchaudio version > 0.8.0

 ## Training mode
 The training config saved in "./config/*.fig" files and the training log saved in "exp/PATH_SAVE_DIR".

-### DP Trianing
+### DataParallel(DP) Trianing
 ```shell
 python trian.py &
 ```
-### DDP Training
+### DistributedDataParallel(DDP) Training
 ```shell
 CUDA_VISIBLE_DEVICES="0,1" nohup python -m torch.distributed.launch --nproc_per_node=2 train_dist.py > vox2_resnet.out 2>&1
 ```